-(3) OYA staff authorizing an APB or arrest order must ensure that reasonable grounds exist for placing an APB or arrest order prior to issuance.
+(3) Prior to sending an APB or placing an arrest order, OYA staff will ensure that reasonable grounds exist for doing so.

-(4) OYA must document the name and address of the person or agency to whom the APB or arrest order was sent.
+(4) Whenever an APB or arrest order is requested, the name and address of the person or agency to whom it was sent will be recorded in an alphabetical card file at the OYA facility.

-(5) OYA must immediately contact the placing facility or court to cancel the APB or arrest order when the youth offender has been detained.
+(5) When the offender has been detained, the OYA will immediately contact the placing facility or court to cancel the request.